 Newly adopted laws have tried to vest jurisdiction on these transactions by focusing on the 'value of the consideration' rather than turnover for acquisitions of nascent firms, particularly in the digital economy (e.g., in Austria and Germany).
-Some jurisdictions have also adopted a process to 'call in' transactions that fall below the thresholds, but where the transaction may be of competitive significance.
-For instance, the Japan Federal Trade Commission (JFTC) has the ability of reviewing and taking action in non-reportable transactions (see discussion of Google/Fitbit in the Japan chapter), and has developed guidelines for voluntary filings.
+Some jurisdictions have also adopted a process to call in transactions that fall below the thresholds, but where the transaction may be of competitive significance.
+For instance, the Japan Federal Trade Commission (JFTC) has the ability to review and take action in non-reportable transactions (see discussion of Google/Fitbit in the International Merger Remedies and Japan chapters), and has developed guidelines for voluntary filings.
 Note that the actual monetary threshold levels can vary in specific jurisdictions over time.
-To provide the ability to review acquisitions of nascent but potentially important rivals, the European Commission (EC) has recently adopted potentially the most significant change in its rules: to use the referral process from Member States to vest jurisdiction in transactions that fall below its thresholds but that could have Community-wide significance.
-Two recent referrals should provide significant guidance regarding the impact of this new referral process.
+To provide the ability to review acquisitions of nascent but potentially important rivals, the European Commission (EC) has adopted potentially the most significant change in its rules: to use the referral process from Member States to vest jurisdiction in transactions that fall below its thresholds but that could have Community-wide significance.
+In one such matter, Illumina/GRAIL, the EC invited national competition authorities to request a referral of the transaction, even though it did not meet the review thresholds of the EU Merger Regulation or any national merger control rules (in fact, GRAIL had no sales at all in the European Union).
+At the time of writing, according to reports, the EC has since accepted Article 22 referral requests in three other cases (Meta/Kustomer, Viasat/Inmarsat and Cochlear/Oticon Medical), although in each of these the transaction triggered the national merger control thresholds in at least one EU Member State.

 There are some jurisdictions that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the United Kingdom).
-Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction.
-However, there are some jurisdictions that take a more expansive view.
-For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be an impact on competition in Poland.
+Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction; however, there are some that take a more expansive view.
+For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be any effect on competition in Poland.
 Turkey recently issued a decision finding that a joint venture (JV) that produced no effect on Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
 In Serbia, there is similarly no 'local' effect required.
 Germany also takes an expansive view by adopting as one of its thresholds a transaction of 'competitively significant influence'.
 Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the United Kingdom and Venezuela), the vast majority impose mandatory notification requirements.
-Moreover, in Singapore, the transaction parties are to undertake a 'self-assessment' of whether the transaction will meet certain levels, and, if so, should notify the agency to avoid potential challenge by the agency.
+Moreover, in Singapore, the transaction parties are to undertake a self-assessment of whether the transaction will meet certain levels and, if so, should notify the agency to avoid a potential challenge by the agency.